CS171/2016-cs171-website/project.md

 * README - The README file must give an overview of what you are handing in: which parts are your code, which parts are libraries, and so on.
 The README must contain URLs to your project websites and screencast videos.
 The README must also explain any non-obvious features of your interface.

 ## Grading Criteria

+The entire project is worth 40% of the entire grade, the specific break-down of the individual project parts is shown here (sums up to 100%):

+* Project plan: 5%
+* Teaching Material for Jigsaw Groups: 25%
+* Project re-design: 10%
+* Prototype V1: 20%
+* Prototype V2 + Final Project: 40%

+For the final project submissions, please keep our main grading criteria in mind:

 * Process Book - Are you following a design process that is well documented in your process book?
 * Solution - Is your visualization effective in answering your intended questions?
 Was it designed following visualization principles?
 * Implementation - What is the quality of your implementation?
 Is it appropriately polished, robust, and reliable?